Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 • Impaired Judgment and Coordination: Both recreational and certain prescription medicines can impair judgment, coordination, and reaction times, increasing the risk of accidents in actual workplace settings.

-• Long-Term Effects: Some drugs have long-lasting effects on concentration and mental acuity, which could compromise safety even after the substance’s immediate effects have worn off.
+• Long-Term Effects: Some substances have long-lasting effects on concentration and mental acuity, which could compromise safety even after the substance’s immediate effects have worn off.

 • Risk to Others: Impaired workers not only put themselves at risk but also their colleagues, especially in emergency situations or when handling hazardous materials.